MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/security.md

 # Security for energy HPC

-The Azure landing zone for high-performance computing (HPC) doesn't have any specific considerations or recommendations that affect security-related decisions in the energy industry.
+The Azure landing zone for high-performance computing (HPC) doesn't have any specific recommendations that affect security-related decisions in the energy industry.

 However, it might be important to understand any decisions that were previously made by the cloud platform team regarding security recommendations.